VeeamHub/powershell/BR-Check-SLA/README.md

 - `displayGrid` = switch to display results in PS-GridViews (default = `$false`)
 - `outputDir` = where to write the output files (folder must exist, otherwise defaulting to script folder)
 - `excludeVMs` = VMs (or computers) that have this string as part of their name will be ignored (case-insensitive,default = empty string, i.e. no exclusions)
-- `excludeVMsFile` = filename containing list of VM names to be excluded explicitly (textfile, one VM name per line, default = "`exclude-VMs.txt`")
+- `excludeVMsFile` = filename containing list of either VM names or VM Name + VM-ID combination to be excluded explicitly (textfile, one VM name / VM name + VM-ID per line, default = "`exclude-VMs.txt`")
 - `excludeJobs` = jobs including this string in their **description** field will be ignored (case-insensitive, default = empty string, i.e. no exclusions)
 - `excludeJobsFile` = filename containing list of backup jobs to be excluded explicitly (textfile, one job name per line, default = "`exclude-Jobs.txt`")